Golf Insider is reader-supported. When you buy through links on our site, we may earn an affiliate commission learn more here

 Off the tee your misses are often too wild, you still (unfortunately) can fat and thin simple iron shots, and your short game and putting can let you down.
 You hole putts, but you are by no means deadly inside 6-feet.

-The key at this stage is to refine your strike and make your misses less wild.
-Focus on building a great golf grip and stance, this will help you control your club as you hit the golf ball.
 Secondly, invest time into pitching and chipping practice.
-This will obviously improve your short game, but it will also help you improve your ball striking for your iron shots.
+This will improve your short game, but it will also help you improve your ball striking for your iron shots.
 Pitching is a great way to learn how to strike great iron shots.

-Consistent golf – 19 to 10 handicap
+19 to 10 handicap

 At this point, you generally can get a golf ball around a course and execute most golf shots well.
 Your misses are less wild than the category above, but they still need some refinement.
 You need to keep working on your golf grip and golf posture.
 Also, take time to learn about ball flight and how changing your swing will affect ball flight.